sunny199906/AI-in-Banqi/README.md

 ![sth](/images/5.PNG)<br>

 Result:
-The probability calculation did largely reduce the branching factor, however it still has room for improving the AI "thinking" speed and strength.
+The probability calculation did largely reduce the branching factor, however there is still room for improving the AI "thinking" speed and strength.